 Ann Arbor, Michigan

 Ann Arbor also has an excellent school system to offer you and your family.
-The city is often described as extremely livable, and the crime rate in Ann Arbor is nearly 30 percent lower than other areas in the nation.
+The city is often described as extremely livable, and the crime rate in Ann Arbor is nearly 30 percent lower than in other areas in the nation.

 The cost of living in the area is slightly above the national average, but the cost of your everyday expenses will be a bit lower than the national average.
 The average household income is just under $60,000.